-The manual mode of Qwickly Attendance includes 4 sub-modes of attendance-taking.
+The manual mode of Qwickly Attendance includes 3 sub-modes of attendance-taking.
 Instructors can take attendance by scrolling through a list of students with Full List Mode.
 One By One Mode allows instructors to click through students individually while reviewing photos to simulate the most traditional roll call version of attendance-taking.
-Accessibility Mode provides an interface that can be used with a keyboard exclusively.
 Participation Mode augments each of these sub-modes by using the Custom Course Statuses to create a point scale to track student participation and attendance simultaneously.

 Qwickly Attendance Classic includes a card reader mode, which allows instructors to take attendance for large courses with a swipe or tap of a student's ID card.
 This is done by using a USB card reader that is hooked up to one or more computers.
 Students will swipe or tap their existing ID cards to be counted as present.
 This mode is included with every license of Qwickly Attendance Classic.
 There is no requirement to use a specific card vendor in order to use this mode, instead there is a quick configuration process that should work with nearly any card vendor.

 Card Reader Mode will work with a variety of hardware, including magnetic stripe card readers, RFID readers, barcode scanners, and QR code scanners.
 Review specific details on card reader configuration to get started with this popular attendance-taking mode.

 Check-In with PIN: Instructors can allow students to check in to class on their own devices.
 This mode allows instructors to skip manually taking attendance and gives students credit for being in class.
 For extra security, Qwickly Attendance Classic can automatically generate a 4-digit pin for students to enter to be marked as present in the class.